mygazthehealer/chocos-crafting-tweaks/REASON.md

 ### Smithing Template

-- Cheaper recipe using 2 Diamonds (requiring 7 diamonds is arbitrarily expensive)
+- Cheaper recipe using 2 Diamonds (requiring 7 Diamonds is arbitrarily expensive)
 - Recipe shape feels appropriate considering the Item sprite itself appears to be Diamond gleam encased in Stone
-- Rib Template associated Block: Nether Bricks is more appropriate compared to Nethrrack
+- Rib Smithing Template (Nether Bricks is more appropriate compared to Netherrack)
+- Bolt Smithing Template (Copper Ingot is more appropriate than Copper Block)

 ### Leather Armour, Book

 - Convenient to substitute Rabbit Hide for Leather

+### Bundle

+- Convenient to substitute Leather for Rabbit Hide
+- Cheaper recipe (requiring 6 Rabbit Hide is arbitrarily expensive)

 ### Item Frame, Painting